Workers' Front (Spain): Criticism

 The Workers' Front has been criticized as National Bolshevik.
 In an interview, Vaquero strongly rejected this classification, stating: "National Bolshevism, as a term, is used by people with little understanding of ideology or politics to criminalise those who do not fit in with the revolutionary fads of the system.
 If you are a patriot, you are a National Bolshevik.
 If you disagree with the government's nonsense, you are too.
 If you disagree with the ravings of the Queer lobby, you are too.
 If you are against the bourgeois Catalan independence process, of course you are too.
 And finally, if you say that class struggle is the main thing and that the transversality of struggles only reinforces the system, oops!
 Then you're definitely a Nazbol.
 It's absurd.
 National Bolshevism does not draw on Marxism.
 It is twinned with fascism, and we are anti-fascists, but for real, not as a fashion, an aesthetic marked by the system itself."

+The party was also described as a representative of "red-brownism" (rojipardismo).
+Steven Forti argues that the party oscillates "between rojipardismo and hardline Stalinism".
+Some Spanish commentators accuse the party of being "red-brown" or "left-wing fascists", citing Frente Obrero's concept of a "national working class" which rejects any ideology that dilutes the collective into the individual.
+The party declares a crusade against the "woke and postmodern left", dismisses feminism as an anti-revolutionary ideology that pits women against men, rejects queer theory for "replacing the collective with the individual", and supports closing border against illegal immigration.
+In contrast, political scientist Fernando José Vaquero Oroquiet criticized the use of the term, stating that it is used to accuse figures and parties of National Bolshevism or convergence with Nazism, even when they are far removed from such ideas, listing Hásel-Paris Álvarez, Ana Iris Simón, Víctor Lenore, German BSW and Frente Obrero as examples.